captproton/placekey_rails/README.md

 - Find Placekeys within geographic areas
 - Interface with the Placekey API for lookups
 - Process dataframes with Placekey data
+- ActiveRecord integration with model concerns
+- View helpers for displaying and working with Placekeys
+- JavaScript components for interactive Placekey maps and forms

 ## Installation